Prediction

 Step 4: Single-Arm Noise Power

 For a single interferometer arm of length along direction , light travels out and back.
-The total path is , sampling independent Planck cells.
-The displacement noise is:
+The total path is .
+The single-arm variance is:

 The strain is , with variance: